-The Department's orientation is firmly grounded in the social model of disability, the World Health Organization's International Classification of Functioning, Disability, and Health, capabilities theory, and is in-line with the independent living movement philosophy.
+- Our innovative philosophy is firmly grounded in the social model of disability, the World Health Organization's International Classification of Functioning, Disability, and Health, capabilities theory, and the independent living movement philosophy.

 - Key concepts in our approach include ecological, opportunity, strengths-based, evidence-based, and empowerment.

 - Both our therapeutic recreation and occupational therapy programs have accreditation and many aspects exceed certification standards.